hanzov69/CutePiHole/README.md

 - `pihole_disable_time` - duration to temporarily suspend pihole blocking, time is in seconds
 - `pihole_config_file` - no function currently

-- `update_panel` - no function currently
+- `update_panel` - allows for automatic updating to latest release from git, false disables
-- `debug` - displays debug information on console
+- `debug` - displays debug information on console (note this is handled with `prints`, which sucks, TODO)

 ## Credits
 Please see [LICENSE_SUPPLEMENT](LICENSE_SUPPLEMENT) for supplementary license details.